myPOS blog Tips

 1. Profits may not come so easily at first

-Just like any business, making it means putting in the effort and ensuring your provide a high quality product so that your name will be remembered.
+Like any business, making it means putting in the effort and ensuring you provide a high quality product for consumption so that your business name will be remembered.

-After all, you’ll have license to pay and register, salaries of staff to keep in mind, as well as your equipment and produce, among others.
+After all, you’ll have licences to pay and register (especially if selling alcohol as well), salaries of staff to keep in mind, as well as your equipment and produce, among others.

 2. Expect to work long hours